cloudify-cosmo/cloudify-ui-common/README.md

 - use [prettier](https://prettier.io/) and [eslint](https://eslint.org/) during development
 - document your code (we are using [JSdoc block tags](https://jsdoc.app/#block-tags) as documentation is auto-generated using [documentation.js](http://documentation.js.org))

+## Debugging

+### Internally

+There is no standalone application for `cloudify-ui-common`, so the best way to debug some portion of it internally is using Jest unit tests (see: [test](./test) folder).

+### Externally

+If you want to develop/debug `cloudify-ui-common` from the package user side (eg. from [cloudify-stage](https://github.com/cloudify-cosmo/cloudify-stage)), then instead of using `cloudify-ui-common` package from NPM registry, you can:
+ 1. Use `npm link cloudify-ui-common <local-path-to-cloudify-ui-common>` command in your package user project,
+ 1. Build `cloudify-ui-common` project (see: [Development](#development) section),
+ 1. Run package user project and see changes applied locally in `cloudify-ui-common`.

 ## Deployment